 If Croatia signs the UPC Agreement then a unitary patent will only be available for European applications which were filed on or after 01 January 2008.
 This is the date on which Croatia joined the EPC and, hence the date on which there will be a set of claims in all of the member states.

 There is also speculation that a unitary patent will not be available for a European patent application which does not designate all of the participating member states, that is, applications filed before 01 April 2009 when it was possible to pay up to seven designation fees.

 Register for unitary patent protection

-The Register for Unitary Patent Protection will be a new register which will form an integrated part of the existing European Patent Register.
+The Register for Unitary Patent Protection is a new register which forms an integrated part of the European Patent Register.

 - that unitary effect has been registered for a European patent;

 - the member states in which the European patent has unitary effect;

 - information regarding the payment of renewal fees;